-The Plan was established effective January 1, 1989 as a defined contribution plan covering employees of the Company who are eighteen years of age or older.
+The Plan was established effective January 1, 1989, and most recently amended effective January 1, 2013, as a defined contribution plan covering employees of the Company who are eighteen years of age or older.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").